 - Shredded Mexican cheese blend (16 oz bag) – $2.56

 - Cook 3 boneless, skinless chicken breasts which can be grilled, baked, or pan-fried and then sliced into bite-size pieces.

 - Preheat a non-stick skillet over medium heat.

 - Place one tortilla in the non-stick skillet, adding about ¼ cup cheddar cheese to that tortilla.
 Making sure it is evenly spread.

-- Add about ¼ to ½ cup of chicken mixture (depending on the size of your tortilla) to one side of the tortilla.
+- Add about ¼ to ½ cups of chicken mixture (depending on the size of your tortilla) to one side of the tortilla.

 - Fold over the other half of the tortilla.

-- Repeat with remaining tortillas and cheese until you have used all the filling.
+- Repeat with the remaining tortillas and cheese until you have used all the filling.

 - Slice and serve with salsa and sour cream!

 Some additional items you may have to buy if you don’t already have them in your pantry include all-purpose flour ($1.18), cooking oil spray ($1.53), and brown sugar ($1.00/2lb bag).